pybites/pybites.github.io-source/content/guest-speaking-gigs.md

 ## How it started

 In one of the first community workshops, I crossed paths with another person who loves to teach probably every skill he has.
-I also met a couple of other passionate folks at a workshop who emphasized the impact of giving talks and mentorship.

-Their positive influence helped me figure out a list of traits I wanted to possess.
+His positive influence helped me figure out a list of traits I wanted to possess.
 Traits, which neither a book, nor a podcast or school would ever be able to teach me.
 They could only be learned by practice and experience.
-Hence I neded to learn from these mentors!
+Hence I needed to learn from him!

-In the workshop, a video was shared on what might be holding you back.
-It is always our *own thoughts*, self-made stories of what we can do, and (above all) what we cannot do.
-An important lesson was learned that day!
+He shared a video on what might be holding you back.
+It's actually always our _own thoughts_ that do, self-made stories of what we can do, and (above all) what we cannot do.
+I learned an important lesson that day!

-## Have no apprehensions, leap
+## Follow your heart.
+Have no apprehensions, leap

-*Follow your heart.* It was August 2018 when I truly felt I should become a speaker at community events. _Feeling_ like doing something is one thing, _doing_ it is a totally different game though.
-We all have fears.
+This was a quote that was shared as well.
+It was on me though to actually do something with it!
+It was August 2018 when I truly felt I should give back to the community by becoming a speaker at community events.
+I could do that by putting small amounts of efforts in to bridge the gap between academics and the corporate world.
+I could contribute to something I had seen my professor doing. _Feeling_ like doing something is one thing, _doing_ it though is a totally different ball game.
+We all have our fears.
 Even imagining being on the other side talking about tech was nothing less than a big leap!

 ## Imposter Syndrome?